williape/desktop-redactor/ACKNOWLEDGEMENTS.md

 # Acknowledgements

-The Presidio Desktop Redactor project is built upon the exceptional work of numerous open-source projects and their contributors.
+The Desktop Redactor project is built upon the exceptional work of numerous open-source projects and their contributors.
 We extend our sincere gratitude to the following:

 ## Core Frameworks